 While it may seem obvious that email automation saves time, using this tool can help save money, as well.
 Think about it… let’s say you pay an assistant $25 per hour, and he/she spends part of that time emailing on your behalf.
 How many man hours will you save by having those messages go out automatically?
 Every 4 emails saves $100, right off the bat.
 That’s probably more than enough to pay for the email marketing tool.

 On the same token, you’ll save money if you do everything yourself.
-Every minute you spend writing a repeat email is time you could use to work on client work.
-That pretty much speaks for itself.
+Every minute you spend writing a repeat email is time you could use to work for clients.
+Yes, time is money.

 One Step at a Time